Code-Institute-Submissions/us-equity-markets-2017/README.md

 1. **About** - Provides users with a description of the dashboards purpose and what data is included.
 2. **User Guidance** - Provides users with guidance on how to use the dashboard.
 3. **Select Industry** - A drop-down selector, allowing users to select all or specific industries.
 When a selection is made, each chart is then automatiically upated with the relevant selections made.
+Also allows users to reset all charts by selecting 'select all'.
 4. **Number of Equities by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
 5. **Market Capitalisation by Sector** - A pie chart displaying the market capitalisation by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+Provides subset visualisation of all parts and is useful for understanding the whole picture.
 6. **Market Capitalisation by Domiciled Country** - A pie chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+Provides subset visualisation of all parts and is useful for understanding the whole picture.
 7. **Average Daily Volume by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
 8. **Average Daily Volume by Domiciled Country** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
 9. **Average Daily Volume per Equity by Sector** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+The bar chart provides an X and Y axis, visualisation of relevant data, and is useful for understanding comparisons.
-10.**Average Daily Volume per Equity -V- Price per Equity** - A bar chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+10. **Average Daily Volume per Equity -V- Price per Equity** - A scatter plot chart displaying the number of equities by sector, which is updated by industry type if a user makes changes via the 'Select Idustry' drop-down selector.
+Provides an X and Y axis, visualisation of relevant data, and is useful for understanding correlation/distribution.

-1. **The Beach Boys** - Landing page navbar menu item.
-When selected moves users to the landing page, which is a photo of the band with a call to action text.
-This section also has a Sign-Up button, when selected, a modal appears, where users can complete their details and submit, to sign up to news.
-2. **About** - About navbar menu item.
-When selected moves users to view the about section, which contains a summary about The Beach Boys, to understand the bands background.
-3. **Videos** - Video navbar item.
-When selected moves users to view the video section which showcases the bands videos, for entertainment, to download videos and to see their performances should a user choose to book them for an event or live gig.
-4. **Audio** - Audio navbar item.
-When selected moves users to listen to audio tracks of the band which showcases audio tracks, for entertainment, to download and to listen to their music should a user choose to book them for an event or live gig.
-5. **Contact** - Contact navbar item.
-When selected moves the users to the contact section, to be able to contact the band, to submit feedback or to book the band for an event.
-6. **Social Media Icons** - Icons for Facebook, Twitter and Youtube, when selected moves users to each social media page.
-Allows users to be a part of the bands journey and interact with them online.

 ### Features to Implement
-1. **Interactive Tutorial** - Add a feature to
+1. **Interactive Tutorial** - Add a feature to include an interactive user guidance tutorial.
-2. **Comma Seperator** - Add a feature
+2. **Comma Seperator** - Update hoover metrics to include a comma seperator.
-3. **X/Y Axis** - Add a feature

 ## Technologies Used